 An emerging infectious disease (EID) is an infectious disease that has appeared in a population for the first time, or that may have existed previously but is rapidly increasing in incidence or geographic range (WHO).
 Outbreaks are the occurrence of disease cases in excess of what would normally be expected for a community, geographical area or season (WHO).
-Examples of recent outbreaks in Canada include zoonotic diseases such as West Nile Virus (WNV), respiratory diseases like H1N1 Influenza virus, and food-borne diseases caused by Salmonella or E. coli.
+Examples of recent outbreaks affecting public health in Canada include Group A Streptococcus, Pertussis, Zika, Mumps and Measles.

 The aim of this project stream at NCCID is to provide the most recent information available on emerging infectious diseases to public health practitioners, policy makers and public health inspectors, via webinars, podcasts, publications and other online resources.
 Through these products, we also aim to enhance and strengthen effective knowledge translation between health practitioners and the public amidst conflicting information from various sources.

 Mathematical modelling is a method of research that allows for simulations of the real world in a virtual space.
 For Public Health, the results of modelling can be used to determine possible interventions and optimize desired outcomes for populations.